phdenzel/alfred-pass/README.md

 `pinentry.sh` wrapper from this repository as the `pinentry-program`.
 This will use the ncurses version when in console and the GUI version for Alfred etc.

-You can also take a look at [this blog post from @bshiller](https://brianschiller.com/blog/2016/08/31/gnu-pass-alfred).

 ### GPG tweaking